 What problem are you trying to solve?

 When it comes to democracy and human rights, Belarus is among the most problematic countries in Europe.
-A long period of re-occurring state repressions against the dissenting individuals and groups caused disintegration and weakening of the politically active segment of civil society, debilitation of the independent media, and wide spread fear to express own disagreement with the state bodies among citizens.
-Citizens often found themselves helplessness and disempowered in their interactions with the state officials and started to doubt their ability to improve political, social, and economic situation in their community.
+A long period of re-occurring state repressions against the dissenting individuals and groups caused disintegration and weakening of the politically active segment of civil society, debilitation of the independent media, and widespread fear to express own disagreement with the state bodies among citizens.
+Citizens often found themselves helpless and disempowered in their interactions with the state officials and started to doubt their ability to improve political, social, and economic situation in their community.
 Consequently, the state structures, elected and appointed officials did not bother to work in a transparent or democratic ways as they did not feel accountable to anybody but President or controlling state bodies.
 The number of rights violations and pressure on citizens, especially on the local level, started to grow dramatically.